 She has led the development of guidelines for the safe pharmacologic treatment of rheumatoid arthritis patients in Canada and abroad.
 For the last 10 years, her research has focussed on real-world evidence of safety and effectiveness of new drugs.
 To this effect she created “The Ontario Best Practice Research Initiative (OBRI – www.obri.ca)” which is a Province wide registry of Ontario patients with rheumatoid arthritis with clinical data linked to ICES (Institute for Clinical Evaluative Sciences) which is the universal repository of billings coverage in Ontario.

 Her commitment to excellence in rheumatology is recognized, and as a Principal Investigator brings research expertise and visionary leadership to the OBRI team.

-Professional interests include the improvement of clinical effectiveness, optimum use of technology and drugs, clinical economics, performance measurement/program evaluation, health research methods (clinical trials), knowledge transfer and workplace/rehabilitation, with a focus on musculoskeletal disorders.
+Dr. Bombardier has published more than 366 scholarly articles and is the recipient of numerous competitive grants.
+Professional interests include the improvement of clinical effectiveness, optimum use of technology and drugs, performance measurement/program evaluation, with a focus on real word data.